 - el, ella, usted dormirá (he, she, you will sleep)

 - vosotros, vosotras dormiréis (you will sleep)

 - ellos, ellas, ustedes dormirán (they, you will sleep)

 Most of the verbs that are irregular in the future tense modify the stem but leave the endings the same as above.
 For example, the future tense conjugation of decir is diré, dirás, dirá, diremos, diréis, dirán.
 There aren't a lot of verbs that are irregular in the future, as even some verbs that are highly irregular (such as ir and ser) stay regular for the future tense.
 Among the most common irregular verbs and the stems used are caber (cabr-), haber (habr-), hacer (har-), poner (pondr-), poder (podr-), salir (saldr-), tener (tendr-), valer (valdr-) and venir (vendr-).

 While the conjugation (except for the few irregular verbs) is easy, what can be confusing is the uses of the future tense.
 As its name implies, the future tense is often used in discussing things that will happen.
 As in the above examples, the future tense frequently becomes the equivalent of the English "will" followed by the verb.
 Tendré tres hijos, I will have three children.
 Nadará mañana, she will swim tomorrow.

 The future tense of Spanish also has two other common uses:

-The "suppositional future" The future tense can be used to indicate likelihood or probability.
+The "suppositional future" — The future tense can be used to indicate likelihood or probability in the present.
 The translation will depend on the context; in question form, it can indicate uncertainty.
 Serán las nueve, it's probably 9 o'clock.
 Tendrás hambre, you must be hungry. ¿Qué horas serán?
 I wonder what time it is.
 Estará enferma, she's most likely sick.